 Not long after the preselection, I commenced my campaign against the Newman government.
 It was deeply satisfying to hold this rotten government to account.
-Their cuts to health and education services had affected the most vulnerable in our community, and many good public servants had lost their jobs.
+Their cuts to health and education services hurt the most vulnerable in our community.
+In addition, many public servants lost their jobs.

-Being ‘on the stump’ was a joy.
-I loved talking to crowds of workers at union rallies and other events.
-I spoke to any group in the community I could access.
+I loved being ‘on the stump’.
+I welcomed talking to crowds of workers at union rallies and other events, with comrades like Bob Paten and Steve Rogers from the Australian Services Union.
 It was gratifying to rip into the government and well and truly hold them to account.

 At the 2015 State election, the people of Far North Queensland voted ALP and rejected the LNP Newman Government and their campaign of privatisation and austerity.
 The people elected ALP members in Mulgrave, Baron River and Cook, and me as the ALP Member for Cairns.

 The win was overwhelming!
-I had won Cairns and made history as the first Quadriplegic MP.
-I was well and truly prepared to be an ALP opposition member.
-However, the ALP had a majority, and Annastacia Palasczcuk would be Premier.
+I won Cairns and made history as the first Quadriplegic MP.
+I was well and truly prepared to be an ALP opposition MP.
+However, the ALP had a majority, and would be Premier.
 Not in my wildest dreams had I believed that the ALP would win State Government.
 The question was, could I defend the ALP in Government?
 I would give it a go.